anthonylestone/anthonylestone.github.io/_pages/about.md

 <b><big>Howdy!</big><b>

+I am a Nuclear Physics PhD student with over 5 years of experience in experimental physics and data analysis.
 Welcome to my website, where you can find a selection of [projects](/projects/) that I have worked on.

-I am currently pursuing my PhD in Nuclear Physics at Texas A&M University, working under [Dr. Grigory Rogachev.](https://artsci.tamu.edu/physics-astronomy/contact/profiles/grigory-rogachev.html)
+I am currently pursuing my PhD at Texas A&M University, working under [Dr. Grigory Rogachev.](https://artsci.tamu.edu/physics-astronomy/contact/profiles/grigory-rogachev.html)

 See some of my past research featured in Physical Review Letters [here](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.131.061901).